mtrevisan/Boxon/README.md

 - improvement on handling values inside big decimal converter.
 - improvement on error reporting.
-- renamed `Composer.composeMessage` into compose.
+- renamed `Composer.composeMessage` into `compose`.
 - corrected error while showing the start array of message header in the description.
-- fix size validation of array and list (can be zero)
+- fix size validation of array and list (now it can be zero).

 <a name="changelog-3.1.1"></a>
 ### version 3.1.1 - 20240229

-- Fixed an error if annotating with @Skip as the last a of the POJO.
+- Fixed an error if annotating with `@Skip` as the last annotation of the POJO.

 <a name="changelog-3.1.0"></a>
 ### version 3.1.0 - 20240228

-- Added `BindList`, the equivalent of `BindArray` for messages with separators.
+- Added `@BindList`, the equivalent of `@BindArray` for messages with separators.

 <a name="changelog-3.0.2"></a>
 ### version 3.0.2 - 20240223

-- Fixed a bug on `ConfigurationHeader` where the protocol range check was incorrectly done considering the minimum protocol as the maximum.
+- Fixed a bug on `@ConfigurationHeader` where the protocol range check was incorrectly done considering the minimum protocol as the maximum.

 <a name="changelog-3.0.1"></a>
 ### version 3.0.1 - 20240220